Join 57,415 subscribers and get free updates!

 SteveAngkorWat

 Believe it or not, I’m kind of a shy nerd.
-After two years of traveling and struggling to really make new solid friendships, I recently moved to Nashville and decided to make finding good friends a HUGE priority.
+After two years of traveling and struggling to really make new solid friendships, Prior to moving to Manhattan, I moved to Nashville and decided to make finding good friends a HUGE priority.

 I knew I had to be proactive, so I was.